 Applicants for Grassroots Funding should be working in the Northland community, helping Families/Whānau by supporting the wellbeing of tamariki/children through their early years, rangatahi/young people, and/or whānau/families.

 You can apply for up to $15,000.

-The funding round for 2019 is now closed.
-The 2020 funding round is expected to open in May 2020.
-Please contact us if you would like to be informed when the fund opens.
+The Northland Grassroots 2020 funding round was expected to open in May 2020, but has been delayed and will now open in mid-June 2020.
+Please contact us if you would like to be notified when the fund opens.

 To find out more about how The Tindall Foundation describe their aims for supporting Family/Whānau through this fund, click here.